 Subject Matter Enrichment Through Focused Curriculum

-DaVinci Academy’s Intersession Program offers students in all grades additional opportunities to grow and learn.
-One annual optional intersession is offered per year and, while not required, the school strongly encourages all students to take advantage of it.
+DaVinci Academy’s intersession program offers students in all grades additional opportunities to grow and learn.
+One annual, optional, fee-based intersession is offered per year and, while not required, the school strongly encourages all students to take advantage of it.

 Intersessions in the past have included such topics as: